cadrian/circus/README.md

 while the *Server* messages talk to the vault (that actually keeps the passwords).

+The messages are protected by a session id and a random token that changes at each message exchange, to protect against message replay.

+The messages themselves are *not* encrypted because the client and the server are expected to run on the *same machine*.
+Remote access but be taken care of by using an encrypted protocol (ssh, https…)

 Be aware of how many times the sensitive data may be duplicated to keep the security as high as we can.
 Remember that we make *passwords* transit through it all!

+## Vault

+At the beginning, I expected the vault to be implemented as a simple encrypted JSON file (same as pwd).
+Let that change:

+* The server file contains all the vaults; it will be an sqlite database.

+* The server will provide a mechanism to extract all the passwords of a given user.

+# Differences with pwd

+But that does not allow multi-user.
+I want multi-user to allow the server to start independently from any client, e.g. from a sysv init or systemd.
+That simplifies the client code and general management.

+UNIX philosophy: let the right tool do its job.
+Daemon maintenance is not a goal of circus.

 ## Known issues